pakozm/xemsg/README.md

 ```

 Xemsg! is at least as easier as nanomsg.
 The following is a simple server
-example which opens a TCP port, waits for messages and print them into screen:
+example which opens a TCP port, waits for messages and prints them into screen:

 ```Lua
 > s = assert( xe.socket(xe.AF_SP, xe.NN_PULL) )